Bartley C of E Junior School

 For some children, in addition to the support outlined above, the school will have received advice and directions from an outside agency, such as an Educational Psychologist, Speech Therapist or Behavioural Support Service.
 At this stage your child’s intervention is more likely to be directed from the SENDCO and more formal assessments to track your child’s progress would take place.

-Your child’s SENDCO will:
+The SENDCO will:

-• ensure your child receives a consistent, high quality response to meeting their needs in school;
+• ensure your child receives a consistent, high-quality response to meeting their needs in school;

 • liaise with other people who may come into school to support your child’s learning, such as an Educational Psychologist or Speech Therapist;